 - Information about possible late effects and signs of a recurrence or new cancer.

 - A schedule for follow-up health care including screening tests.

 - Tips on cancer prevention and suggestions for maintaining a healthy lifestyle.

 - How to find quality health care and other support services.

-The LIVESTRONG Care Plan is a free online tool to help you develop a personalized plan for post-treatment care.
+The American Society for Clinical Oncology provides a Survivorship Care Plan template for free to help you develop a personalized plan for post-treatment care.